How to organize a resume? What resume sections are compulsory? Writing a resume can seem daunting. But don't worry; it's easier than you think.

 • It should be listed as a single line of text without extra symbols or punctuation.
 Just write the street number, name, city, province/state, and postal/zip code.
 For example: "123 Main Street, Toronto, ON, M4G 5T6".

 • It's best to list your current address if you have moved recently.
 This will show employers your expertise in securing a permanent residence.
-If you have lived at more than one address in the last years, list them chronologically in a separate section of your resume.
+If you have lived at more than one address in the last years, list them chronologically in a separate resume section.

 • If you are from another country, list "International" as your residence.
 Note it on all job applications - not just those for jobs outside your country.
 This will help employers understand that you are willing to move if needed.